 We use Amazon as an example.
 ProcureDesk supports integration with more than 150+ providers.

-If the vendor is offering a small list of items, it probably makes more sense to create an internal catalog or a buyer-managed catalog.
-Here Buyer refers to someone from the purchasing team responsible for the catalog management.
+If the vendor offers a small list of items with agreed-upon pricing, it makes more sense to create an internal catalog.

 Here is an example of an internal catalog: